Tuesday, 16 September 2025

 The basic idea was to provide free dyslexia screening and assessment to staff at the college as well as provide training in dyslexia friendly work strategies.

-I managed to get a fifty thousand pound grant from the Learning and Skills Council for the project.
+I managed to secure a fifty thousand pound grant from the Learning and Skills Council in London for the project.
 The project itself went very well.
 We had a target to provide 8 free dyslexia assessments and in the end we provided 23.

 However, at the end of the project despite how well it went 99% of those assessed still did not want their bosses to know they were dyslexic.